dxc-technology/about-pe-dojo/README.md

 # Online Product Engineering Dojo - GitHub Pages Website

-This repository contains the Online Product Engineering Dojo website.
+This repository contains the content for and hosts the Online Product Engineering Dojo website.

 The Online Product Engineering Dojo is a set of interactive modules which cover Product Engineering culture and practices.